minprog/programmeren-1/exercises/42 Algorithms/content.md

 ## Merge sort

 > This algorithm is based on recursion, which is not part of the course.
 The merge sort algorithm will not be on any of the tests.
+However, merge sort is a great subject for practising recursion.

 ![embed](https://www.youtube.com/embed/yF3hMKmCk1A)